 There are SO many things you can do on Marco, not to mention at the various nearby nature, bird and animal preserves and the lovely small city of Naples which is half an hour away.
 We don’t want to recommend things we haven’t tried so our list is small but both were an amazing amount of fun.
 The first is Captain Ron’s Everglades Jet Ski Tours.

-We will admit that when we did this last year we were comped but it was so much fun and so interesting we are actually willing to pay to do it again (not that we’d turn down another freebie…) We wrote a post on it last year that will give you some of the scoop.
+We will admit that when we did this last year we were comped but it was so much fun and so interesting we are actually willing to pay to do it again.
+We wrote a post on it last year that will give you some of the scoop.
 This is not a bunch of idiots recklessly running around with jet skis and ‘tude.
 It’s a fun but respectful water experience of nature that is an almost 4 hour drive through The Everglades including plenty of dolphin sightings.